 The historic downtown square is at the heart of the 62,000-person town.
 Locally owned shops, restaurants and bars line the square, giving visitors more than enough shopping, drinking and eating opportunities to fill the day.

 Feeling inspired for a little outdoor adventure after watching the start of the big race?
-If so, load up with the season’s latest outdoor apparel and gear at Hays County Outfitters, or hit up Core Running for all running and fitness needs.
-To add a few vintage clothing pieces to your wardrobe, make sure you stop by Vagabond Vintage or Twice Blessed.
-To If you’re looking for a bit of local history while you’re in town, learn about our 36th president at the LBJ Museum of San Marcos.
-The museum focuses on the years President Johnson spent as a student and a professor at the local university and his role in the development of landmark education and civil rights legislation.
+If so, load up with the season’s latest outdoor apparel and gear at Hays County Outfitters.
+To add a few vintage clothing pieces to your wardrobe, make sure you stop by Vagabond Vintage or Monkies Vintage.
+If you’re looking for a bit of local history while you’re in town, learn about our 36th president at the LBJ Museum of San Marcos.
+The museum focuses on the years President Johnson spent as a student at the local university and his role in the development of landmark education and civil rights legislation.

 Stick around into the night and hit up almost any bar in town for live music.
 Cheatham Street Warehouse is a honky tonk featuring live country, blues, folk and soul bands.
-Other options include the Kiva Lounge & Bar or Jack’s Road House.
+Other options include The Porch or Jack’s Road House.
 As the music plays, think about the racers navigating their boats through the night, and you can raise a glass to them in comfort.